Urns & Tubes: Multinomial, hypergeometric, and P olya distributions

 This is well-defined by Proposition~\ref{PolyaCountProp}.
 A subtle point is that the draws $\varphi$ must be restricted to elements that occur in the urn $\upsilon$.
 That's achieved by summing over $\varphi\in\Mlt[K](\supp(\upsilon))$, so that $\supp(\varphi) \subseteq \supp(\upsilon)$.

-The P\'olya distribution is well-known~\cite{Mahmoud08}, sometimes as Dirichlet-multinomial.
+The P\'olya distribution is known~\cite{Mahmoud08}, sometimes as Dirichlet-multinomial.
 Its formulation in terms of multichoose multinomial coefficients of multisets~\eqref{PolyaEqn}, in analogy with the multinomial coefficients of multisets in the hypergeometric distribution~\eqref{HypgeomEqn}, seems new.
-A formulation that comes close is~\cite[Eqn.~(40.7)]{JohnsonKB97}.
+Formulation that come close are~\cite[Eqn.~(A.1)]{SibuyaYS64} or~\cite[Eqn.~(40.7)]{JohnsonKB97}.
+The details that this captures the P\'olya urn --- where a drawn ball is returned together with an additional copy of the same colour --- are elaborated in~\cite{Jacobs19d}.

 Here is an example of a P\'olya distribution, for the same urn as above, in the hypergeometric illustration.